 “I was able to think, what do I want to do now, not what do I need to do,” he recalled.

 “He’s a caring guy, and he was able to break stuff down to teach really well,” Derocher said.
 “I liked his method of teaching.
 You could tell that he wanted to be there.
-Any time I’ve needed help, my professors have emailed back, offered to meet via Zoom on nights and weekends.”
+Any time I needed help, my professors emailed back, offered to meet via Zoom on nights and weekends.”

-Derocher, who has two sons, ages 9 and 11, also volunteers as a concierge at Fauquier Hospital visiting patients and at Fauquier County Public Schools where he assists with vision and hearing screenings.
+Derocher, who has two sons, ages 10 and 12, also volunteers as a concierge at Fauquier Hospital visiting patients and at Fauquier County Public Schools where he assists with vision and hearing screenings.
 He received support from the Laurel Ridge Foundation through the Alice & William Johnson Memorial Endowed Scholarship and the Grisdale Family Veterans Endowed Fund.

 Laurel Ridge Community College was known as Lord Fairfax Community College until June 2022.
 For consistency purposes, the college will be referenced as Laurel Ridge going forward.